-A Cosmic Rhythm with Each Stroke Vijay Iyer & Wadada Leo Smith
+A Cosmic Rhythm With Each Stroke Vijay Iyer & Wadada Leo Smith

 Album info